// echo $row["ID"] ?>

 William A. Engle

-Erik T. Ragan Professor of Pediatrics
+Erik T. Ragan Professor Emeritus and Professor Emeritus

 Dr. Engle earned a Bachelor of Science Degree in Biology from Purdue University in 1975.
 His Doctor of Medicine Degree was granted from Indiana University School of Medicine in 1979.
 After completing a pediatric residency and neonatology-perinatology fellowship at the Indiana University School of Medicine in 1984, Dr. Engle joined the faculty of the Indiana University School of Medicine.
 He was elected to Alpha Omega Alpha in 1989.